 Think About Ecommerce

 Many of my clients have been extremely popular bloggers using Blogger so it is definitely possible, but I’m not sure how sustainable it is long-term.
 Popular is a fairly vague word, but I’m referring to at least 3,000 hits a day on average, and 6,000 during peak events.
-There are some advantages to Blogger, even for those with huge followings – Blogger handles all of your SEO, for example.
+There are some advantages to Blogger, even for those with huge followings – Blogger handles all o f your SEO, for example.
 The server capacity is also excellent.
+You could also consider talking to different toronto seo companies and hire one who can help you discover and fix SEO issues.

 Unfortunately you can’t really easily integrate an online shop.
 You have to outsource those to something like Craftsy, Etsy, Big Cartel or e-Junkie.
 Then you find yourself managing your products in multiple places and paying lots of transaction fees.
 Add that on top of the frustration related to customization and you end up spending a lot of your time just managing your blog, instead of actually blogging.